-The freedom to speak our minds without fearing a knock on the door—or on the head—is what separates us from a lot of countries we wouldn't want to live in.
+The freedom to speak our minds without fearing a knock on the door–or on the head–from our government is what separates us from a lot of countries we wouldn’t want to live in.

 You can hate the administration, or love it.
-Mock the president's malapropisms or praise his singleminded determination to stay the course wherever it leads us.
-Media outlets can even cover a Britney Spears court non-appearance as though it were a matter of life and death—though we wish they wouldn't—and they can do it with relative impugnity.
+Mock the president’s malapropisms or praise his singleminded determination to stay the course wherever it leads us, and you can do it with relative impugnity.

 Try airing Lil’ Kim Jung Il on North Korea’s version of Comedy Central and see how long you remain on the air or the census rolls.

-We are so used to our freedom to kibbitz and complain and deride and excoriate and investigate, that to marvel at it seems naïve.
-But it shouldn't.
-Protecting that freedom is everybody's business, but the media's especially since it is what separates us from jailed journalists the world over.
+We have become so used to our freedom to kibbitz and complain and derride and excoriate that to marvel at it seems almost naive, but it shouldn’t.

-At first blush, being able to say words that make others blush appears to pale in comparison to the freedom to criticize your political leaders.
-But the two are fraternal twins.
+On the other side of the coin, there is still a lot you can’t say or do on broadcast television.
+At first blush being able to say words that make others blush pales in comparison to the freedom to criticize your political leaders, but the two are not inseparable.

-What if cursing on a broadcast is precisely meant to express frustration with the government?
-To bowdlerize that voice for fear of offending when offending is actually the point gets to the absurdity of the government picking our national vocabulary for us.
-Our guess is that if David Kelley's writers had the entire palette of the muscular English vocabulary to work with when they want to comment on war or racial or sexual intolerance, Boston Legal might not be legal at the FCC.
+What if your broadcast curse is meant to express frustration with the government.
+To bowlderize that voice for fear of offending when offending is the point gets to the absurdity of the government picking our national vocabulary for us.
+My guess is that if David Kelly’s writers had the entire palette of our muscular English vocabulary to express their views on war or racial or sexual intollerance, Boston Legal might not be legal in the FCC’s eyes or ears.

-The Media Institute, a First Amendment think tank has, for several years, been pushing Freedom of Speech week, which starts Oct.
-15. Too bad the planned shrine to the press, called the Newseum, couldn't have opened on this day as it was initially planning to do, with its stories-high First Amendment etched on the outside of the building.
-But it really needs to be carved on the outside of all government agencies everywhere.
+First Amendment think tank The Media Institute has, for several years, been pushing Freedom of Speech Week, which starts Oct.
+15. Too bad the Newseum couldn’t have opened Oct.
+15 as it was initially planning to do, with its stories-high First Amendment etched on the outside of the building.
+But it really needs to be etched on the outside of all goverment agencies.